thejoshperez/Alien-Invasion/README.md

-Alien Invasion
+🚀 Alien Invasion

-Alien Invasion is a basic 2D shooter game I created using Pygame.
-It's a simplified version of classic space shooter games where the player controls a ship and must shoot down waves of aliens.
+Alien Invasion is a simple 2D shooter game built with Pygame.
+Inspired by classic arcade-style space shooters, the player controls a ship and shoots down waves of invading aliens 👾.
-Features
+🎮 Features

-    Player-controlled spaceship that moves left and right
+    🚀 Player-controlled spaceship with smooth horizontal movement

-    Aliens that descend from the top of the screen
+    👾 Alien enemies that descend from the top of the screen

-    Bullet shooting mechanics to destroy incoming aliens
+    💥 Bullet mechanics for blasting aliens

-    Basic collision detection
+    🎯 Basic collision detection

-    Score tracking and game over state
+    🧠 Score tracking and game over conditions

-Technologies Used
+🛠️ Built With

-    Python
+    🐍 Python

-    Pygame
+    🎮 Pygame

-How to Run
+▶️ How to Run

-    Make sure you have Python installed.
+    Make sure Python is installed on your system

-    Install Pygame using: pip install pygame
+    Install Pygame by running: pip install pygame

-    Run the game with: python alien_invasion.py
+    Launch the game with: python alien_invasion.py

-Notes
+📚 What I Learned

-This project was made for fun and learning purposes while exploring the basics of game development with Pygame.
+This project was created for fun and to strengthen my understanding of game development fundamentals.
-It also helped me apply foundational Object-Oriented Programming (OOP) concepts such as encapsulation, modular design, and organizing code into reusable components to keep the game structure clean and manageable.
+Along the way, I also explored key Object-Oriented Programming (OOP) principles like:

+    Clean and modular code structure

+    Encapsulation of logic

+    Reusable components to manage complexity